AlexeyMatveev686/office-js-api/Slide/ApiLayout/Methods/ClearBackground.md

 ## Example

-This example clears backgound for a slide.
+This example clears background for a slide.

 ```javascript
 builder.CreateFile("pptx");